 Narrow boats can berth free at public moorings, across from the Royal Shakespeare Theatre, for 48 hours, on a first come-first served basis.
 There's probably no time to get aboard a narrow boat during this 48-hour itinerary.
 Just enjoy their scenic charm for now.

 If you're tempted to plan a future vacation, you can rent narrow boats from:Continue to 7 of 20 below.

 A Walk on Waterside with Visits to Nearby Attractions

 Waterside is the road that runs along the Avon on the Shakespeare Theatre side.
 There is more than enough to see and do along this to spend a pleasant afternoon.
 Start out with a visit to the Swan Gallery in the Swan Theatre - the original Shakespeare Memorial Theatre built in 1874.

-The tour costs £8.50 or £4.50 for under 18s.
+Tours costs £9 or £5 for under 18s, with a front of house tour costing slightly less.
 The tours include first-hand accounts from directors and actors, a chance to see how costumes and props used in rehearsals can influence the performance, and a look into the RSC's costume hire storage with a chance to handle some interesting pieces.

 A Ferry Propelled by Man (or Woman) Power

 Continue along Waterside, past the Royal Shakespeare Theatre, to find this unusual chain ferry across the Avon.
 It was built in 1937 and is the last of its kind in Britain.
 A hand crank turns a chain mechanism to propel it across the river.
 For 50 pence you can have an unusual ride and, perhaps, a chance to man the chain crank yourself.Continue to 9 of 20 below.